-JST 310 SURVEY OF THE CRIMINAL JUSTICE SYSTEM (3)
+JST 310 SURVEY OF THE CRIMINAL JUSTICE SYSTEM (3) Fall odd years

 A survey of the criminal justice system, including the agencies and processes involved in the administration of criminal justice.
 It provides an overview of police, prosecution, courts and correctional system.
 The problems of the administration of justice in a democratic society are also discussed.